benetao/Mathematical_Modeling_iGEM.CNPEM/README.md

 <!-- Progresso -->
 ## Progress <a name="progresso"></a>

-- [ ] Desafio 5: Determinar estado dos subprodutos da combustão
+- [ ] _E. coli_ growth modeling
-    - [ ] Cálculo dos estados dos subprodutos gerados
+    - [ ] Monod's equation
-    - [ ] Consideração da liquefação da água ao final do processo
+    - [ ] ...
-    - [ ] Consideração da atividade dos íons na água liquefeita
+- [ ] Protein production modeling

-- [ ] Desafio 6: Elaborar relatório final
+    - [ ] Hills' equation

-Entre nas pastas [Desafio 1](https://github.com/benetao/Mathematical_Modeling_iGEM.CNPEM/tree/main/Desafio%201), [Desafio 2](https://github.com/benetao/Mathematical_Modeling_iGEM.CNPEM/tree/main/Desafio%202), [Desafio 3](https://github.com/benetao/Mathematical_Modeling_iGEM.CNPEM/tree/main/Desafio%203), [Desafio 4](https://github.com/benetao/Mathematical_Modeling_iGEM.CNPEM/tree/main/Desafio%204), [Desafio 5](https://github.com/benetao/Mathematical_Modeling_iGEM.CNPEM/tree/main/Desafio%205) e [Desafio 6 (Relatório Final)](https://github.com/benetao/Mathematical_Modeling_iGEM.CNPEM/tree/main/Desafio%206%20(Relat%C3%B3rio%20Final)) para acessar os notebooks e arquivos dos respectivos desafios com suas resoluções.
-Se quiser vê-los no seu próprio computador, baixe a pasta inteira para conseguir rodar o código com as imagens.
+    - [ ] ...

 <!-- Sobre mim -->
 ## About us

-Quem são os alunos por trás desse projeto de Mathematical Modeling iGEM.CNPEM?
-Pois bem, permita-nos nos apresentar:
+Who are the students behind this Mathematical Modeling iGEM.CNPEM project?
+Well, allow us to introduce ourselves:

 - 👋 We are Gabriel Pereira and Isabela Beneti
 - 📕 We are students from the The Brazilian Center for Research in Energy and Materials (CNPEM)